Natural Gas is

 Safe

-The Safest Way to Deliver Energy
+The Safest Way to

-A Holistic Approach to Improving Pipeline Safety
+Improving Pipeline Safety

-The Enhanced Peer Review Program:
+The Enhanced Peer Review Program

 - Operational Controls, Procedures, System Controls and Management of Change (MOC)